stellar/django-polaris/docs/integrations/index.rst

 validate, and process the information you need to collect from users with `Django Forms`_.

-For example, you'll need to collect the amount the user would like to deposit or withdraw.
-Polaris provides a `TransactionForm` that can be subclassed to add additional fields for this purpose.
-The definition can be found in the :doc:`../forms/index` documentation.
+Of course, you'll need to collect the amount the user would like to deposit or withdraw.
+Polaris provides a :class:`TransactionForm` that can be subclassed to add additional fields for this purpose.
+One ``TransactionForm`` should be rendered for every transaction processed.
+See the :doc:`../forms/index` documentation for more information.

 The functions below facilitate the process of collecting the information needed.